-VNET started as AsiaCloud in 1999 and moved to the data center business with its first self-developed data center opening in 2010.
+VNET started as AsiaCloud in 1999 and moved into the data center business, opening its first self-developed data center in 2010.
 The firm listed (as 21Vianet) on the Nasdaq in April 2011, subsequently changing its name to VNET Group in 2021.
 It originally focused on providing data center services such as colocation and cloud services to retail clients in China, but added hyperscale customers in 2019 and now counts large Chinese hyperscalers such as Alibaba Cloud, Tencent Cloud, and Huawei Cloud as customers.
-At the end of June 2024, it had 48,516 self-built retail cabinets with the majority in Beijing, Shanghai, and the Greater Bay area.
-It also had 358 MW of wholesale capacity in service with a further 297 MW under construction and a further 489 MW held for future development.
+At the end of September 2025, it had 52,288 retail cabinets, with the majority in Beijing, Shanghai, and the Greater Bay area.
+It also had 783 MW of wholesale capacity in service, with a further 306 MW under construction and a further 705 MW held for future development.

 How much the company's debt represents in % in relation to its equity.
 As a market consensus, a value less than or equal to 1 is accepted, above that leverage can end up hurting the final result at some point.